 ‘Freedom Bird’ leaving Vietnam taking us back to Oakland Army Base where the journey began.

 I remember arriving at Oakland Army Base around midnight to process out of the Army.
 I thought back thirteen months earlier when I was processing for my entry to Vietnam.
 The men coming back looked burned out and lacked emotion.
 That night I understood why because that’s how I felt.
-Although we physically left Vietnam at the end of our tour of duty, the awesome experiences of combat had a profound and life long effect on all of us.

 After receiving my last payment from ‘Uncle Sam’ (about seven-hundred bucks) I signed a bunch of papers, releasing me from active duty in the United States Army.

-In the wee hours of the morning, a bus took a bunch of us to a nearby airport where I caught a flight to Los Angeles International Airport.
+In the wee hours of the morning, a bus took us to a nearby airport where I caught a flight to Los Angeles International Airport.
 There I boarded a non stop flight to Eppley Airfield in Omaha, where I would be greeted by my family.
 I recall the strange looks I got from people as I walked through the airport terminal at LAX carrying my war trophy.

 My eyes closed as soon as I boarded my last flight and didn’t open until our approach into Eppley.
 I looked out the window and saw the Missouri River.